Lake Ontario State Parkway

 The highway was one of several parkways built as part of a 145 mi expansion to the state's parkway system in 1944.
 Construction of the Lake Ontario State Parkway began in the late 1940s, and the first section of the route—linking Hamlin Beach State Park to NY 261—opened in the early 1950s.
 The remainder of the highway through Greece and Rochester was built in stages during the 1950s and early 1960s, while the section between Lakeside Beach and Hamlin Beach State Parks was constructed in the early 1970s.
 The original plans for the highway called for it to extend as far west as Niagara Falls; later proposals moved the terminus to the north end of the Robert Moses State Parkway near Fort Niagara.

 The parkway has been underfunded for years by the state.
 At the beginning of its life, it was planned to go from Rochester to Niagara Falls.
 In 2017, the western half of the parkway was finally gifted $9 million, to begin project to repave the sections of Route 19 in Hamlin to Payne Beach (approximately 8 miles).
 In 2018, $5.2 million was given by the State Of New York.
 This project paved 7 miles, east and westbound lanes, west of Route 19 (Hamlin) and Route 237 (Kendall).
 The paving project began in April 2018 and finished in the fall of the same year.
 During these projects, shoulders were narrowed from 12 to 8 feet.
 Still, in 2019, about 12 miles of the parkway are in poor condition; consequently, it sees barely any traffic and is not driveable in the winter.
 The NYSDOT considered permanently closing the deteriorated part of the parkway, which saw only a few hundred cars a day, but the parkway remained open.

-The Parkway is now permanently closed past Lakeshore Beach.